-Dental Insurance
+• Dental Insurance:

-University employees who are represented by either MSCA or APA will receive Dental Insurance at no cost to them once they have completed 180 days of employment.
-This insurance is provided by the employer through the collective bargaining process.
-The dental plan is administered by a group of trustees appointed from both labor and management.
+- Members of the collective bargaining units receive dental insurance coverage, at no cost to them, once they have completed 180 days of employment.
+Coverage is provided by the employer through the collective bargaining process.
+The plans are administered by a group of trustees appointed from both labor and management. - Non-Unit Professional and Non-Unit Classified employees may purchase dental insurance through the university benefits office.
+This plan is fully paid by participants.